AlexanderJCS/JANGL/README.md

 # JANGL
 JANGL means JAva Graphics Library (the N doesn't mean anything).

 This library is built on top of LWJGL, an OpenGL wrapper.
 This library abstracts a lot of the work required when creating an OpenGL project from scratch, but it still allows the user of the library (you) to have control over the program.
+This project does not have any affiliation with LWJGL.

 Benefits of this library over OpenGL include:
 - Ease of use when creating rectangles and circles